 - You can raise your brand awareness at a relatively low cost.

 With that being said, keep in mind that content creation is continuous work, not a one-off task.
 That’s why it’s good to have different ways of finding new topics and ideas to create content around.

-Media monitoring provides you with valuable insights that can help you produce authentic content that your customers will appreciate and want to engage with.
+Media monitoring tools provide you with valuable insights that can help you produce relevant content that your customers will appreciate and want to engage with.
 It’s especially useful if you’re struggling to come up with new topics and ideas.